Rustic Wooden Children's Nativity Set

 Sandpaper to distress the paint

 Paste wax.
-I used clear, but you can use the dark wax if you wish
+I used clear, but you can use the dark wax if you

 Gold vinyl